BiqianCheng/biqiancheng.github.io/_pages/about.md

 [comment]: < Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder. >

-I am a 2nd year Ph.D student of Computer Science and Engineering at the University of California, Riverside.
+I am a 2nd year Ph.D student of Computer Science and Engineering at the University of California, Riverside (UCR, the U.S.), advised by Professor.
+Vagelis Papalexakis and Professor.
+Jia Chen.
+I received my Bachelor's degree from the University of California, Riverside.

+I am broadly interested in Machine Learning, Deep Learning, Reinforcement learning, and Data science research.
+My research focuses on

 [comment]: <Put your address / P.O. box / other info right below your picture.
 You can also disable any these elements by editing `profile` property of the YAML header of your `_pages/about.md`.
 Edit `_bibliography/papers.bib` and Jekyll will render your [publications page](/al-folio/publications/) automatically.>